anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **Description:** Approvers shall be able to approve requests.

 **Acceptance Criteria:**
-- Approver can approve from queue or detail view
+- Approver can approve from detail view
 - Approval comments are optional
 - Approval is logged with timestamp and approver ID
 - Request status changes to "Approved"
 - Requester receives email notification
 - Admin receives notification for fulfillment
-- Request can be reassigned to another approval before "Approved" status

 ---